Climbing indoor plants such as Pothos and Monstera require support and Coir or Moss Totem poles for indoor plants are a good solution.

 You can also wrap the pole with moss is you wish although the coconut fibre is cheaper and effective.

-You can also fond a range of Totem Poles for sale in good garden centres.
+You can also find a range of Totem Poles for sale in good garden centres and indoor plant specialists.
 These usually have a sturdy PVC pole wrapped with a coir material.
 They come in a number of sizes and are easy to install.